aws/aws-advanced-jdbc-wrapper/README.md

 #### Amazon RDS Blue/Green Deployments

-**Important: Service Dependency**

-Support for Blue/Green deployments using the AWS Advanced JDBC Wrapper requires specific metadata tables that are **not available in the current RDS and Aurora service**.
-Please contact your AWS account team for metadata release timelines.

-**Limitations:**

 - **Post-switchover failures:** After a Blue/Green switchover, the wrapper may not properly detect the new cluster topology, leading to failed failover attempts.
 - **Metadata inconsistencies:** Discrepancies between topology metadata and actual available endpoints prevent reliable operation.
 - **Version-specific issues:** Requirements vary between Aurora MySQL and Aurora PostgreSQL due to different internal systems.

-**If You Must Use Blue/Green (Not Recommended for Production):**

-1. Enable the `enableGreenNodeReplacement` configuration parameter.
-2. Thoroughly test in non-production environments.

 **Recommendation:**